-Named one the top five Jack Nicklaus Signature Golf Courses by the Golden Bear himself, Montrêux has been Reno-Tahoe’s premier golf course since its inception in 1997.
+Named one the top five Jack Nicklaus Signature Golf Courses by the Golden Bear himself, Montrêux has been Reno-Tahoe's premier golf course since its inception in 1997.
 Varying terrain and picturesque holes make this private course both a challenge and a joy to play.
-Thanks to its status as one of the finest courses in the region, it has been a stop on the PGA Tour since 1999.
+Thanks to its status as one of the finest courses in the region, it was a stop on the PGA Tour from 1998 - 2019.

 - Greens: average size approximately 6,300 sq. ft.

 - Bunkers: approximately 70 sand bunkers using a special blend of white sand shipped from Idaho Water Hazards